Skip to main content

 balancing debt icon

 In addition to your credit score, your debt-to-income (DTI) ratio is an important part of your overall financial health.
-Calculating your DTI may help you determine how comfortable you are with your current debt, and also decide whether applying for credit is the right choice for you.
+Calculating your DTI may help you determine how comfortable you are with your current debt and also decide whether applying for credit is the right choice for you.

 When you apply for credit, lenders evaluate your DTI to help determine the risk associated with you taking on another payment.
 Your DTI is a percentage calculated by dividing your monthly gross income with your monthly debt payments.
 Follow the steps below to discover your own DTI.